JenniferSieber/nodeAPI-part-1/README.md

-# nodeAPI-part-1
+# nodeAPI-part-2

-PART 1: Basic node API with MongoDb using Express and Mongoose
+PART 2: This project is created as a Restful CRUD API with Node.js, Express and MongoDB

+API Features:
+The server application can create, read, update and delete data from database.
+Namely, products.

+Clone and run via:
 npm init

 .env and node_modules on .gitignore